redhat-cip/software-factory/docs/intro.rst

 is ready to be used.
 The whole process from the images uploading to the system up and ready can take a couple minutes.

+Below is an overview of all nodes (shows as dashed boxes) and services and their connections to each other.
+Not shown is the puppetmaster server.
+Each node runs a puppet agent that connects to the puppetmaster server.

+.. graphviz:: components.dot

 Gerrit
 ......